Countdown to local elections in Mansfield is now underway with the publication of the Notices of Election

-The official countdown to the local elections in Mansfield district started today (Wednesday, March 22) with the publication of the Notices of Election.
+The official countdown to the local elections in Mansfield district is now under way with the publication of the Notices of Election.

-The Mayoral, Mansfield District and Warsop Parish Council elections are set to take place on Thursday, May 4.

-A list of all candidates standing in the local elections will be published on the council's website, www.mansfield.gov.uk, by 4pm on April 5.
+A list of all candidates standing in the local elections will be published on the council's website, mansfield.gov.uk, by 4pm on April 5.

-It only takes a few minutes to register online at www.gov.uk/register-to-vote or contact Electoral Services on 01623 463463 for a paper application form.
+It only takes a few minutes to register online at gov.uk/register-to-vote or contact the district council's electoral services team on 01623 463463 for a paper application form.

 The Government has introduced new legislation requiring voter ID to be shown when casting your vote at polling stations.
 You will only need one form of photo ID, and it must be the original copy.
 Acceptable forms of ID can include a passport, driving licence, bus pass, Blue Badge or a PASS card.

-You can view the complete list of accepted photo ID on the council’s website www.mansfield.gov.uk/elections-voting/2023-elections.
+You can view the complete list of accepted photo ID at mansfield.gov.uk/elections-voting/2023-elections

-If you don’t have an accepted form of photo ID, you can apply for a free voter ID document, known as a Voter Authority Certificate.
-You can apply online at www.gov.uk/apply-for-photo-id-voter-authority-certificate.
+If you do not have an accepted form of photo ID, you can apply for a free voter authority certificate at gov.uk/apply-for-photo-id-voter-authority-certificate

-Adam Hill, CEO and returning officer at Mansfield District Council, said: "These elections allow residents to decide who they want to represent them at a local government level.
+Adam Hill, council chief executive officer and election returning officer, said:”These elections allow residents to decide who they want to represent them at a local government level.

 “Councillors decide how to support their community and make decisions that impact on the residents' lives, so it is an important democratic right that people have their say on who leads them.